 Micro-offline gains suggest that skill acquisition depends not (or not just) on the active effort to learn a new skill or to complete a task but in the periods of rest we offer our brain to consolidate the information it’s working so hard to acquire.
 Ultimately, when we tax our brains with learning a new skill or staying focused on a big, integrated project, we accomplish more when we offer our brain more, very short, breaks.

-Even when they're just seconds long, these kinds of tiny breaks can aid our completion of the task at hand (or at least can aid our accomplishment in the steepest part of the learning curve).
-Unfortunately, these aren't the kind of breaks that include Instagram or other semi-conscious scrolling; rather, they’re micro-moments that mimic the consolidating effects of sleep.
+Even when they're just seconds long, these tiny breaks can aid our completion of the task at hand (or at least can aid our accomplishment in the steepest part of the learning curve).
+Unfortunately, the breaks aren't the kind that include Instagram or other semi-conscious scrolling; rather, they’re micro-moments that mimic the consolidating effects of sleep.

 Summer is a time for downshifting.
 Although I’ve already contributed to this cause by advocating for aiming lower, I’m now also arguing for interrupting your project with more guiltfree breaktime.
 This is especially true for my clients who struggle to make summer the most productive season of writing.
 It turns out that scheduling many opportunities for micro-offline gains can help with making connections and building arguments.
 The season requires it, and your brain will thank you by becoming smarter, faster.